elastic/kibana/x-pack/plugins/ingest_pipelines/README.md

 ### Quick steps for manual testing

-You can run the following request in Console to create an ingest node pipeline.
+You can run the following request in Console to create an ingest node pipeline:

 ```
 PUT _ingest/pipeline/test_pipeline